Monday, January 9, 2023

 I got busy turning the geldings out and bringing the broodmares in for the day.
 It would not be long until we would be changing the turnouts around.
 The broodmares would then be out during the daytime and inside during the nights as it was getting to be early Autumn.
 The geldings that were healing from whatever injury had happened to them during their time on the track enjoyed being outside.
 Most likely, once they were sound as possible, plans would be made to find a new home for them to retire in.

 Finally, I was done with the morning chores and time to get busy getting to know Regards.
-I took the carrots the I brought for my favorite girls.
+I took the carrots that I brought for my favorite girls.
 Cliché was waiting for me.
 How do horses make carrots sound so good?
-I bit off a piece for me,too.
-Grabbing my brushes, I wandered around to Regards stall.
+I bit off a piece for me, too.
+Grabbing my brushes, I wandered around to Regard's stall.
 She had not been outside since she arrived and she desperately needed to move.
 Not to mention that gawd awful stall.
 Yuck!

 She met me at the stall front, expecting to get a carrot, but I didn’t give it to her right away.
-Instead, I slid the stall door open,took a huge deep breath of bravery.
+Instead, I slid the stall door open and took a huge deep breath of bravery.
 Stepping into the stall, those ears flattened in an instant.
-Nostrils flared as she sucked in a breath of me.
-I got a serious flash back of pain and complete feeling of hysteria .
+Her nostrils flared as she sucked in a breath of me.
+I got a serious flashback of pain and a complete feeling of hysteria.

 Friday, January 6, 2023